OctopusDeploy/docs/docs/deployment-process/steps/custom-step-templates.md

 ## Export Your Custom Step Template

-If you want to transport, backup, or share your custom step templates with the community, you can export a template by finding your template in {{Library,Step templates}}, and clicking the **Export** link.
+If you want to transport, backup, or share your custom step templates with the community, you can export a template by finding your template in **{{Library,Step templates}}**, and clicking the **Export** link.

 ![Export step templates](step-templates-export.png "width=500")